-You can add up to 4 paths by clicking Add Path and an optional control group by checking Add a Control Group.
-Using the percentage boxes above each path, you can specify the percentage of the audience that should go to each path and the control group.
+You can add up to four paths by clicking Add Path and an optional control group by checking Add a Control Group.
+Using the percentage boxes for each path, you can specify the percentage of the audience that should go to each path and the control group.
 The provided percentages must add up to 100% to proceed.
 If you want to quickly set all the available paths (and control) to the same percentage, click Distribute Paths Evenly.

 If Canvas re-eligibility is enabled, users who enter the Canvas and go down a randomly chosen path will go down the same path again if they become re-eligible and re-enter the Canvas.
 This maintains the validity of the experiment and associated analytics.

 Step 2: Select how long to track conversions